daExile/advent-of-code/2017/README.md

 target = 1000000000 % round
 print(log[target])
 ```
 Yup, using integer indices is much better, this variant is almost 5x faster (0.2s runtime), and this was considered satisfying enough.
 In case it was still slow, further improvement ideas were to track positions by index / by name separately and completely ditch lookups in the process; to compute resulting list transformations of one cycle and apply them directly without going through whole list of instructions each time.
-But to be fair, even original runtime of 0.9s wasn't that bad, so - maybe another time, after finishing AoC 2017 off.
+But to be fair, even original runtime of 0.9s wasn't that bad, so - maybe another time, after finishing the rest of AoC 2017.

 **Kotlin** solution is pretty much a translation of **Lua** code, using available features such as looking up element by its value (`indexOf()`) or mentioned above `split(delimiter)`.
 For example, input processing translates into this:
 ```kotlin